2012 CIO/CTO Leadership Forum: Spotlight on Financial Services

-Before his career at S&P Capital IQ, Rui Carvalho was vice president and global head of Fundamentals, Corporate Actions and Public Equity Offerings Content.
-In his eleven years at Reuters, Rui managed both global data operations and regional quality groups.
-During his tenure Rui led various data operations transformational projects in India, China, Poland and Cyprus.
-Most recently, Rui was based in Singapore, where he led strategic data operations executions for the Asia Pacific and Emerging regions, including the Reuters Japan, Middle East, India and Vietnam Growth Strategies for the Research and Asset Management Segment.
+Before his career at S&P Capital IQ, Rui was the Vice President and Global Head of Fundamentals and Corporate Actions content, for Reuters.
+Rui was based in Singapore, where he led strategic data operations executions for the Asia Pacific and Emerging regions, including the Reuters Japan, Middle East and India growth strategies for the Research & Asset Management Segment.

 Robert Coppola is the Chief Technology Officer for McGraw-Hill Financial.
 In this role, Bob leads the product and technology organization for the division.
 This includes the S&P Capital IQ and S&P Indices business lines.
 He is responsible for driving the overarching technology strategy, architecture, and development in addition to execution and operations.
 Bob brings over 20 years of industry experience to the role.

 Prior to Joining McGraw-Hill Bob was Global Head of Technology, Service, and Operations at Thomson Reuters where he was accountable for the technology and operations supporting the Editorial, News, and Media business lines in addition to IT and productivity tools for all employees.